rjaremczak/mo65x/README.md

 There is no video-ram functionality at the moment.
 This is the first item on the wish-list, though.

 ## Speed
 For now emulator runs as fast as it can.
-Taking care of proper timing is being developped, to be delivered soon.
+Taking care of proper timing is being developed, to be delivered soon.

 ## Test files
 Test files will can be found in /asm directory within the project tree.